shahanakattil/Sustainability-workshop/Instructions/Lab3:Import Sustainability Data.md

    ![](../media/image4.png)

-6. Return to EPA 2022 - eGRID by selecting the back arrow.
-Select the Factors mapping tab.
+6. Select the Factors mapping tab.

    ![](../media/image5.png)

 7. Create factor mappings for the two contractual instrument types that were created in previous exercise and then associate them with the FRCC (FRCC All) emission factor.
 Each contractual instrument is a local power provider in Florida, and they're part of the FRCC electric grid.
-Select + New Factor mapping.
+Select **+ New Factor mapping**.

     ![](../media/image6.png)